alogic0/pi-birthdays/README.md

 # pi-birthdays
 The places in the Pi number where all dates (1902-2020) appear.

 The language of scripts is Bash.
-They worked during 5 days
+The scripts worked during 5 days
 mostly in night.

 Thanks to the site http://www.subidiom.com/pi/